Straight razor: History

+A variant of the European straight-edge was developed by a brother of Ghezo and it was employed as a weapon by the Dahomey Amazons.
+This variant was significantly larger and carried over the shoulder.
+When folded, the razor measured about 24–30 inches long and it weighed over 20 pounds.
+When extended, the blade measured 4–5 feet.

 Straight razors eventually fell out of fashion.
 Their first challenger was manufactured by King C. Gillette: a double-edged safety razor with replaceable blades.
 These new safety razors did not require any serious tutelage to use.
 The blades were extremely hard to sharpen, and were meant to be thrown away after one use, and rusted quickly if not discarded.
 They also required a smaller initial investment, although they cost more over time.
 Despite its long-term advantages, the straight razor lost significant market share.
 As shaving became less intimidating and men began to shave themselves more, the demand for barbers providing straight razor shaves decreased.

-Since 2012, production of straight razors has increased multifold.
-Straight razor sales are increasing globally and manufacturers have difficulty satisfying demand.
-Straight razor sales are increasing because they are perceived as a better value and more efficient product.

-Dovo in Germany reports that since a production low of less than 8,000 units per year in 2006, the company sells 3,000 units per month, and has 110,000 orders with production lead time of three years.
-The Dovo spokesman commented that around 2006, “we were producing less than 8,000 straight razors per year, The tradition of straight razor manufacturing had almost come to an end.”
-Dovo explains, that after the 2012 James Bond film Skyfall, sales of straight razors increased multifold, and that "built into a wave of sustained overdemand that we are still riding today".
-The increased sales have also led to an increase in the number of associated trades and artisans such as bladesmiths, leather craftsmen, and potters.